-The architectural color of Da Zhao Temple completely follows the regional five-color system, extending from the roof to the walls and reflecting the unique color sense and artistic features of Da Zhao architecture.
+The architectural color of Da Zhao Temple completely follows the regional five-color system, from top to bottom, from the roof to the wall, reflecting the unique color sense and artistic features of Da Zhao architecture.

 4.1 Roof color

 The image of the roof is one of the important factors affecting the shape of ancient Chinese single buildings.
-In addition to the functional use of shelter from wind and rain, the roof shape also expresses symbolic meanings and aesthetic elements through materials and colors.
+In addition to the functional use of wind and rain shelter, the roof shape will also express some symbolic meanings and aesthetic elements through materials and colors.
 Influenced by Tibet, Mongolia, and the Central Plains, there are different types of roof shapes in Da Zhao architecture.
-For example, the mountain gate, Tianwang Hall, Puming Buddha Hall, and Changshou Buddha Hall all feature gable roofs; the front hall of the Bodhi Buddha Hall has a rolled awning roof, while the rear hall has a gable roof; the Densat Buddha Hall and the Jiujian Building Tibetan Scripture Pavilion have hard gable roofs; and the Daxiong Treasure Hall combines a gable roof with a Tibetan-style flat roof.
+For example, the mountain gate, Tianwang Hall, Puming Buddha Hall, and Changshou Buddha Hall all have gable roofs; the front hall of the Bodhi Buddha Hall has a rolled awning roof, and the rear hall has a gable roof; the Densat Buddha Hall and the Jiujian Building Tibetan Scripture Pavilion have a hard gable roof; and the Daxiong Treasure Hall is a combination of gable roof and Tibetan-style flat roof.
 The traditional Tibetan architectural style gives people a rough and atmospheric feeling, while the Han-style architecture, due to the upward momentum of the roof eaves, makes the building appear light and agile.
-The Tibetan Buddhist temple architecture in the Mongolian region ingeniously combines the characteristics of both Tibetan-style flat roofs and Hanstyle roofs, forming a unique architectural art style in Inner Mongolia.
+The Tibetan Buddhist temple architecture in the Mongolian region ingeniously combines the characteristics of both Tibetan-style flat roofs and Han-style roofs, forming a unique architectural art style in Inner Mongolia [2].

 The material of the roof determines its color.
 In terms of material selection, due to its special geographical location, the choice of building materials is also influenced by Central Plains culture, mainly including tiles and glazed bricks.
-Blue tiles are the most common roof material in Han-style architecture, and they are used for the roofs of almost all buildings in Da Zhao Temple except for the main halls.
-Glazed tiles are sturdy, bright in color, and glossy in glaze.
-As a building decoration material, they can add magnificence and color to the structure, thus being widely used.
+Blue tiles are the most common roof material in Han-style architecture, and blue tiles are used for the roofs of almost all buildings in Da Zhao Temple except for the main halls.
+Glazed tiles are sturdy in material, bright in color, and glossy in glaze.
+As a building decoration material, they can add magnificence and color to the building, thus being widely used.

-From the plan, it can be seen that a significant amount of yellow is used on the roofs of buildings on the central axis.
-Yellow occupies a dominant position in the color scheme of Da Zhao buildings, accounting for more than 70% of the overall building area according to subjective visual analysis.
-As the color with the highest saturation after white, yellow has extremely high radiation and chroma, which brings a solemn and sacred feeling to visitors psychologically, while also conforming to the symbolic connotation of religious culture.
-The roofs on both sides of the central axis are gray due to the functional requirements of the main body of the building.
+From the plan, it can be seen that a large amount of yellow is used on the roofs of buildings on the central axis.
+Yellow occupies a dominant position in the color of the roofs of Da Zhao buildings, accounting for more than 70% of the overall building area according to subjective visual analysis.
+Yellow, as the color with the highest saturation after white, has extremely high radiation and chroma, which will bring a solemn and sacred feeling to visitors psychologically, while also conforming to the symbolic connotation of religious culture.
+The roofs on both sides of the central axis are gray due to the functional reasons of the main body of the building.
 The color composition of the roofs of Da Zhao Temple is interspersed with yellow and gray.